Bimoan09/websocket/README.md

 * More feauters to come, like blocking a user from chatting etc.
 * Option for saving chats in case you need it.
 For now it doesnot store the messages.

-# Suggestions
-If you have any suggestions please do mail me at `sudheeshshetty@gmail.com` with subject as `chat-suggestions`

 # Credits
 I have used some code from AdminLTE for the chat UI.
 The HTML and dependent CSS.